-The Malmö Theatre Academy runs a PhD programme in Theatre in Fine Arts and currently has five doctoral students: playwright Annika Nyman, and director John Hanse, both admissioned in 2016; playwright and dramaturge Tanja Diers, costume designer Charlotte Østergaard director and theatre maker Steinunn Knuts Önnudottir, admissioned in 2020.
+The Malmö Theatre Academy runs a PhD programme in Theatre in Fine Arts and currently has six doctoral students: playwright Annika Nyman, and director John Hanse, both admissioned in 2016; playwright and dramaturge Tanja Diers, costume designer Charlotte Østergaard director and theatre maker Steinunn Knuts Önnudottir, admissioned in 2020; and director and playwright Jörgen Dahlqvist, admissioned in 2021.

 The emphasis in the doctoral program is on artistic work that is developed through reflection, documentation and in-depth studies in one's own field, as well as studies in other relevant areas of knowledge.
 The choice of technology, theory and research method of relevance for the project takes place in a discussion between the doctoral student and the supervisor.